hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 $ sudo ./migrator -password ptfemigrate -confirm
 ```

-The output of the command will include some debugging information to provide to support if
+When the migrator command completes, the output will include some debugging information
-there is an issue as well as a specially formatting block of text that like:
+to provide to support if there is an issue as well as a specially formatting block of text
+that looks like:

 ```
 -----BEGIN PTFE MIGRATION DATA-----